firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/ceil.md

 # CEIL, CEILING

-Returns the smallest integer value that is greater than or equal to `<value>`.
+Returns the smallest value that is greater than or equal to `<value>`.

 ## Syntax
 {: .no_toc}